 CoCL offers Congregational Mission Grants (CMG) and New Initiative grants to congregations for this purpose.Please send all documents back electronically.

-The Episcopal Community Services Foundation awards grants to congregations and affiliated ministries in addressing the issues of poverty.
+Episcopal Community Ministries awards grants to congregations and affiliated ministries in addressing the issues of poverty.

 Episcopal congregations, teams, task forces or commissions of the diocese are encouraged to apply for grants to support and create opportunities for ministries and programs that meet human need within the Diocese of Southern Ohio.